Featured Read

 What’s up this week at Oklahoma Policy Institute?
 The Weekly Wonk shares our most recent publications and other resources to help you stay informed about Oklahoma.
 Numbers of the Day and Policy Notes are from our daily news briefing, In… Read more [More...]

 Steve Lewis served as Speaker of the Oklahoma House of Representatives from 1989-1991.
 He currently practices law in Tulsa and represents clients at the Capitol.
-Most of the action last week seemed to come from the federal level, and it was focused… Read more [More...]
+For those who remember, history in some respects is poised to repeat itself.
+The events unfolding now… Read more [More...]

 In The Know is your daily briefing on Oklahoma policy-related news.
 Inclusion of a story does not necessarily mean endorsement by the Oklahoma Policy Institute.
 Click here to subscribe to In The Know and see past editions.
-Today In The… Read more [More...]
+In The News… Read more [More...]

 Search the Blog